Comprehensive Guide to Cat Kidney Disease

 The kidneys are responsible for filtering waste from your cat's blood and for the creation of hormones that stimulate the production of red blood cells.
 Chronic kidney disease is defined as kidney disease that has been present for months to years.
 Chronic renal disease (CRD), chronic renal failure (CRF), and chronic renal insufficiency refer to the same condition.

 Many cats develop kidney problems as they age.
 The kidneys have a large reserve, meaning that they can function even if a large part of them is damaged.
 Therefore by the time we see signs of kidney problems, there is usually quite a bit of damage to the kidneys.
 More severe issues are called acute or chronic kidney failure.
-Acute kidney problems suddenly appear while chronic kidney disease in cats means that the problem has existed for many months or years.
-There are three ways to refer to a chronic condition which all refer to the same problem including feline chronic renal insufficiency , chronic renal failure (CRF) and the general term chronic renal disease (CRD).
+Acute kidney problems, or acute renal failure, suddenly appear and can often be reversed if diagnosed early, contrasting with chronic kidney disease in cats which means that the problem has existed for many months or years.
+There are three ways to refer to a chronic condition which all refer to the same problem including feline chronic renal insufficiency, chronic renal failure (CRF) and the general term chronic renal disease (CRD).

 A condition that is primarily associated with Persians and Exotic Short hair cats is Feline polycystic kidney disease (PKD).
 In this condition cysts form in the kidney which keeps them from functioning.